maxtuno/PEQNP/README.md

 https://www.youtube.com/channel/UCFlk1dUYLKtymcoMScdynNA

 #### 1-8-2020
-- Add the HESS folder with NATIVE and variate implementations of the HESS algorithm to solve (approximate) MAXSAT, HCP, CVRP.
+- Add the HESS folder with NATIVE and variate implementations of the HESS algorithm to solve (approximate) MAXSAT, HCP, CVRP and the Hyper Loop Algorthm.
 - SLIME4 is now compile on this project.

 #### version 0.1.38